neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <a href="/docs/extensions/neon-utils" description="Provides a function for monitoring how Neon's Autoscaling feature allocates vCPU in response to workload" icon="wrench">neon_utils</a>

+<a href="https://github.com/citusdata/pg_cron" description="Lets you schedule and manage periodic jobs directly in your Postgres database" icon="wrench">pg_cron</a>

 <a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions" icon="wrench">pgtap</a>

 <a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Provides functions for maintaining foreign key constraints" icon="wrench">refint</a>